bachya/simplisafe-python/docs/usage.md

 Code Verifier: <VERIFIER>
 ```

-These one-time values are now ready to be used to instantiate an
+These one-time values can now be used to instantiate an
 {meth}`API <simplipy.api.API>` object.
+Remember that this Authorization Code and Code
+Verifier pair (a) can only be used once and (b) will expire after a relatively short
+amount of time.

 ### Creating an API Object